thirumurthis/spring-boot-example/README.md

     ....
 ```

+   #### Using Ribbion for client side load balancing.
    -  Ribbon can be used for Client side load-balancing, when using without Eureka server we might need to create Ribbon configuration java class.
    ```java
    public class RibbonConfig{
      @AutoWired